When Motorhead Played Their Final Concert

-The concert, which took place Dec.
-11 in Berlin, found the band running through a 16-song set that blended fan favorites like "Bomber," "Stay Clean" and "Metropolis" with newer numbers like "When the Sky Comes Looking for You" – a track from Motörhead's most recent studio LP, this year's Bad Magic.
-The final number of the encore, which you can watch above, was the classic title track from 1979's Overkill.
+The concert found Motorhead running through a 16-song set that blended fan favorites like "Bomber," "Stay Clean" and "Metropolis" with newer numbers like "When the Sky Comes Looking for You" – a track from Motorhead's most recent studio LP, 2015's Bad Magic.
+The final number of the encore was the classic title track from 1979's Overkill.

-The Berlin show came before a holiday break for the band, but it wasn't supposed to be a permanent one: Motörhead's always-busy touring schedule had them traveling through Europe until late February of next year, a show of dogged determination in the face of multiple health-related postponements and cancellations that kept the group from living up to their usual rock-steady standards.
-Lemmy, who'd personally dealt with surgery and illness while on the road in recent months, apparently remained in high spirits, joking that he was "still indestructible."
+The Berlin show came before a holiday break for the band, but it wasn't supposed to be a permanent one: Motorhead's always-busy touring schedule had them traveling through Europe until late February of next year, a show of dogged determination in the face of multiple health-related postponements and cancellations that kept the group from living up to their usual rock-steady standards.
+Lemmy had personally dealt with surgery and illness while on the road in recent months, but apparently remained in high spirits: He even joked that he was "still indestructible."

-Sadly, although Lemmy would soon succumb to cancer, he was right in one important sense: As demonstrated by the fact that this was Motörhead's 40th anniversary tour, the band's signature brand of rock remained in high demand at the time of Lemmy's passing – and echoes of its influence will continue to reverberate through modern music for decades to come.
-Watch their final performance of "Overkill" above, and check out the rest of the band's last concert here.
+Sadly, however, Lemmy soon succumbed to cancer, dying on Dec.
+28, 2015.
+Still, he was right in one important sense: As demonstrated by the fact that they were in the midst of a 40th anniversary tour, Motorhead's signature brand of rock remained in high demand at the time of Lemmy's passing – and echoes of its influence will continue to reverberate through modern music for decades to come.

 Remembering Motorhead's Lemmy Kilmister